Javier Pereira (longevity claimant)

-Interviewed by historians, he was able to supply information about well-known historical events such as the Battle of Cartagena, fought in 1815, as well as about Indian conflicts and a terrible famine that had taken place years before.
+Interviewed by historians, he was able to supply information about well-known historical events such as the Siege of Cartagena, fought in 1815, as well as about Indian conflicts and a terrible famine that had taken place years before.
 Asked about the secret of his longevity, Pereira said that one must chew cocoa beans, drink plenty of coffee, smoke a big cigar now and then, and not worry.
 Pereira was flown to New York City to be checked by teams of modern doctors.
 He was four feet four inches tall and weighed seventy-five pounds.
 He had no teeth but his hair was still brown.
 He had the blood pressure and arterial health of a young man, could easily stand on one leg and pirouette, and walk several blocks and up a couple of flights of stairs without losing his breath.
 One doctor said he had the appearance of a man "more than 150 years old."

 Four feet, four inches tall and weighing 82 pounds, Pereira had five wives, all of whom he outlived; Pereira even outlived all his children and even his grandchildren.
 Pereira was "discovered" in 1954; allegedly his last remaining grandchild had died in 1941 at the age of 85.
 The most specific death date reported is 30 March 1958 in his home town of Montería.
 His obituary was reported in Time for 14 April 1958 on page 88.
 In 1957, Colombia issued a postage stamp commemorating Pereira.